bennyhartnett/bennyhartnett.com/README.md

 ## Purpose
 This repository hosts Benny's personal site and small experiments.
 The goal is to keep things simple and easily hackable.

+## Features
+- Interactive icon grid on the main page
+- Dark-themed GIS map using Leaflet and OpenTopoMap
+- Search demo backed by `searchData.js`
+- Rocketship hardware ideas as an accordion list

 ## Contributing
 Pull requests are welcome!
 Fork the repository, create a feature branch, and open a PR describing your change.
 For larger proposals, open an issue first so we can discuss.

 ## License
-This project is released under the BENNY License.
+This project is released under the MIT License.
 See [LICENSE](LICENSE) for details.